-The Collective Agreement has been agreed for a period of one year, it starts on 1 January 2024 and ends on 31 December 2024.
+The Collective Agreement has been agreed for a period of a year and a half; it starts on 1 January 2025 and ends on 30 December 2026.

-If, during the term of the agreement, changes in laws or regulations require the Parties to do so, they will consult with each other and may amend the Collective Agreement.
+If, during the term of the agreement, changes in laws or regulations require the parties to do so, they will consult with each other and may amend the Collective Agreement.